-I’m a PhD candidate in comparative politics at the University of Wisconsin-Madison.
-My research interests include political violence, contentious politics, political behavior, social movements, urban development, and public security.
-My dissertation, “Monopolies of Violence: Gang Governance in Rio de Janeiro” examines the nature of political authority and the variation in governing strategies of drug trafficking gangs in Rio de Janeiro’s favelas.
+Nicholas Barnes is currently a PhD candidate in comparative politics at the University of Wisconsin-Madison.
+He is delighted to be joining the Watson Institute at Brown Univeristy in Fall of 2017 as a Watson Postdoctoral Fellow.
+His research interests include political violence, contentious politics, political behavior, social movements, urban development, and public security.
+His dissertation, “Monopolies of Violence: Gang Governance in Rio de Janeiro,” examines the nature of political authority and the variation in governing strategies of drug trafficking gangs in Rio de Janeiro’s favelas.

-Born and raised in Cedar Rapids, Iowa, I also attended Coe College in my hometown.
-I then received a Master’s in Science from University College Dublin in Nationalism and Ethno-Communal Conflict and spent a year in Israel as a Rotary Ambassadorial Scholar.
+Born and raised in Cedar Rapids, Iowa, Nicholas attended Coe College where he received a B.A. in English Literature and Spanish.
+He subsequently received a Master’s in Science in Nationalism and Ethno-Communal Conflict from University College Dublin and spent a year in Israel as a Rotary Ambassadorial Scholar.

-My research has been funded by the Harry Frank Guggenheim Foundation, the National Science Foundation, the Social Science Research Council’s Drugs, Security and Democracy in Latin America and the International Dissertation Research Fellowships as well as the Department of Education through the Fulbright-Hays Doctoral Dissertation Research Abroad.
+Nicholas' research has been funded by the Harry Frank Guggenheim Foundation, the National Science Foundation, the Social Science Research Council’s Drugs, Security and Democracy in Latin America and International Dissertation Research Fellowship as well as the Department of Education through the Fulbright-Hays Doctoral Dissertation Research Abroad.

 Harry Frank Guggenheim Dissertation Writing Fellowship